University Lecturer in Practical Philosophy

 - PhD degree in philosophy;

-- Research and publication record commensurate with career stage;
+- Publication record in practical philosophy commensurate with career stage;

-- Teaching experience and commitment to high-quality teaching practice;
+- Teaching experience in practical philosophy and commitment to high-quality teaching practice;

 - Excellent command of English;